-We are a clinical stage biopharmaceutical company using our proprietary Precision Timed ReleaseTM (PTRTM) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products designed to improve the lives of patients suffering from frequently diagnosed conditions characterized by burdensome daily dosing regimens and suboptimal treatment outcomes.
+We are a biopharmaceutical company using our proprietary Precision Timed ReleaseTM (PTRTM) drug delivery platform technology to build and advance a pipeline of next-generation pharmaceutical products designed to improve the lives of patients suffering from frequently diagnosed conditions characterized by burdensome daily dosing regimens and suboptimal treatment outcomes.
 We are initially focusing our efforts on the treatment of Attention Deficit/Hyperactivity Disorder (ADHD).
 Our PTR platform incorporates a proprietary Erosion Barrier Layer (EBL) designed to allow for the release of drug substance at specific, pre-defined time intervals, unlocking the potential for once-daily, multi-dose tablets.
 We believe there remains a significant, unmet need within the current treatment paradigm for true once-daily ADHD stimulant medications with lasting duration and a superior side effect profile to better serve the needs of patients throughout their entire active-day.

 Since inception in 2012, our operations have focused on developing our product candidates, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue.
 We have funded our operations through public and private capital raised.
-Cumulative capital raised from these sources, was approximately \$63.8 million as of June 30, 2022.
+Cumulative capital raised from these sources, including debt financing, was approximately \$68.8 million as of September 30, 2022.

 We have incurred significant losses since our inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-Our net losses were \$4.0 million and \$1.4 million for the three months ended June 30, 2022 and June 30, 2021, respectively and \$9.0 million and \$2.8 million for the six months ended June 30, 2022 and June 30, 2022, we had an accumulated deficit of \$60.8 million.
+Our net losses were \$4.0 million and \$15.3 million for the three months ended September 30, 2022 and September 30, 2021, respectively and \$13.1 million and \$18.0 million for the nine months ended September 30, 2022 and September 30, 2021, respectively.
+See "Results of Operations" below for an explanation of the fluctuations in our net losses.
+As of September 30, 2022, we had an accumulated deficit of \$64.8 million.